West Point Cadets' Sword

-The West Point Cadets' Sword is issued to cadet officers of the United States Military Academy at West Point, New York for wear when the uniform is designated as "under arms," to include formal functions, drill, parades, inspections and graduation.
+The West Point Cadets' Sword is issued to cadet officers of the United States Military Academy (USMA) at West Point, New York, for wear when the uniform is designated as "under arms," to include formal functions, drill, parades, inspections and graduation.
 The swords are issued to cadets in their First Class (4th) year, and are returned to the Academy upon separation, although Cadets have the option of buying their saber or purchasing a newly made one.
 Despite its straight blade and lack of a knuckle guard, it is referred to by USMA staff and cadets as a "saber," likely because the commands for its manual of arms utilize that term as the command of execution (e.g. "Draw...sabers!")

 The Ames model 1850 seems to be the grandparent of this type of Academy sword.
 The Academy added specific heraldry to their sword starting in 1872.
 Other academies customized their swords, but now only 2 remain.
 The West Point-specific Cadet Sword is sold only to current cadets and alumni.
 The basic cadet sword might not be made from the same materials specified by the Academy and is sold without USMA heraldry, and can be purchased almost anywhere.
 The basic cadet sword has been or is made in Germany, India, Spain, and China, but not all swords are of the same quality.
 Variations of the sword are used at Virginia Military Institute and other military academies and schools worldwide.

-The major differences between the two can be seen at left for the U.S.M.A. blade and at right for the standard Academy sword.
+The major differences between the two can be seen at left for the USMA blade and at right for the standard Academy sword.
 The blade etching can be seen in a photo below.